DIY Flock Block for Chickens

 Nutrition

 This list of grains, seeds, treats, spices, and other ingredients provides your birds with additional protein and vitamins.
-So it gives them a treat and improves their immune systems too.
+So it gives them a treatment and improves their immune systems, too.

 Enrichment